mattgiguere/chirondb/Modifications.md

  that file is used to determine which tables are appended to when running `getChironFiles.py`.
 Since
  I do not want rows full of `NULL` values, these two tables are not listed in `tableList.txt`.
+ `tableListFull.txt` will be used both for reference, and also by a new routine that will delete observations from a given night and re-add them.